princecodes247/princecodes247/README.md

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=princecodes247&count_private=true&theme=tokyonight&showicons=true)]()

 - 🔭 I’m currently working on my Portfolio and my youtube channel.
-- 📖 I’m currently writing exams.
+- 📖 I’m on a break from school (thanks to ASUU Nieria)
-- 🌱 I’m currently learning Svelte, Typescript, Vue, Flutter and GraphQL
+- 🌱 I’m currently learning Solidity
-- 🎟 I’m interested in AI, ML and Cybersecurity
+- 🎟 I’m interested in Web3 and Cybersecurity
-- 👯 I’m looking to collaborate on building a social network for students
+- 👯 I’m looking to collaborate on building cool projects with anyone
-- 🤔 I’m looking for help with UI designs
 - 💬 Ask me about anything tech related or if you need help on your projects
 - 📫 How to reach me:
 1. Email: princecodes247@gmail.com